-Data Entry Resume Template Example
+Data Entry Resume Templates and Examples (Downloadable)

-How To Write a Data Entry Resume
+How To Write a Data Entry Resume Example

 Using a professional resume template ensures your clerical work history is presented clearly.
 Your data entry resume should include these sections: